-DoDD 5525.5, on the other hand, does not distinguish between requests for personnel to operate or to maintain equipment.
-The Directive, only requires that the requests come from the head of a civilian law enforcement agency charged with enforcing specified federal laws.
+DoDD 5525.5, on the other hand, does not distinguish between a request for personnel to operate or to maintain equipment.
+DoDD 5525.5 only requires that the request come from the head of a civilian law enforcement agency charged with enforcing specified federal laws.

-Also, the purposes listed in 10 U.S.C. § 374(b) (2) for which DoD personnel may operate equipment are more expansive than those listed in the DoD Directive.
-Operations such as aerial reconnaissance and intercepting vessels outside the land area of the U.S. in order to direct them to a certain area are permitted under § 374, but not under the DoD Directive.
-A legal advisor must be aware of these discrepancies and work through the requirements closely in order to provide the best legal advice.
+Also, the purposes listed in 10 U.S.C. § 374(b)(2) for which DoD personnel may operate equipment are more expansive than those listed in DoDD 5525.5.
+Operations such as aerial reconnaissance and intercepting vessels outside the land area of the United States in order to direct them to a certain area are permitted under § 374, but not under DoDD 5525.5.
+A judge advocate must be aware of these discrepancies and work through the requirements closely in order to provide the best legal advice.